This advisory opinion, which draws from all five of the Principles for Ethical Professional Practice, addresses:

 While career centers typically do not endorse specific organizations, the posting of employer positions or their inclusion in career center events, services, or programs may imply to students that the career center has vetted the employers and that students can feel comfortable applying to these organizations.

-Individual campuses may set policy about the criteria for employers to have access to students through career services communication and recruitment channels.
-As a result, if a career center has concerns that an organization is engaging in fraudulent business practice, the career center may feel justified in denying the employer access to its services.
-For example, if the career center cannot verify that the employer is a legitimate business, the career center may deny the employer access to campus recruitment services.
+Individual campuses may set policy about the criteria for hiring organizations to have access to students through career center communication and recruitment channels.
+For example, if a career center has concerns that an organization is engaging in fraudulent business practices or discriminatory practices, the career center may feel justified in denying the employer access to its services.
+Additionally, if the career center cannot verify that the employer is a legitimate business, the career center may deny the employer access to campus recruitment services.
 In practice, career centers should post a disclaimer acknowledging that they have attempted to make a good faith effort to vet all employers but that, as scams are a reality, students have a shared responsibility in researching each opportunity they are considering and that not all employers are vetted by the career center.
 The disclaimer should also specifically indicate that by using the services, the student is holding the career center harmless from any and all claims that may arise.
 The career center should work with legal counsel to develop appropriate language.
 A best practice for career centers is to make available resources about scams and fraudulent recruiting, and how to identify these types of activities.

-1. Develop a set of employer/recruitment policies for the career center, have them reviewed by the career center leader’s supervisor and, if appropriate, by university counsel, post them on your website, and share them as a standard policy with ALL employers recruiting through career services.
-Refer to the NACE Principles for Ethical Professional Practice and/or include them as a part of your policies.
+1. Develop a set of employer/recruitment policies for the career center, have them reviewed by the career center leader’s supervisor and, if appropriate, by university counsel, post them on the career center website, and share them as a standard policy with all employers recruiting through the career center.
+Refer to the NACE Principles for Ethical Professional Practice and/or include them as a part of the career center’s policies.

-2. Make a due diligence effort to ensure that all organizations recruiting through the career center have been informed of office and university policies related to recruiting, including an understanding of and an emphasis on equity and inclusion.
+2. Make reasonable efforts to ensure that all organizations recruiting through the career center have been informed of office and university policies related to recruiting, including an understanding of and an emphasis on equity and inclusion.

 1. Educate students, without value judgment, to make informed decisions regarding on-campus recruting orientations and job-search employment opportunities.
 Use a variety of tools, including publications, online resources, office workshops, and individual appointments with the career center.
 A best practice would be to have guidance for students in situations of fraudulent, unethical, or discriminatory employment activity.

 2. When teaching students how to search for employment, provide pointers on how to assess the appropriateness of positions and how to ask the right questions of employers.